jduchateau/GRAPE/docs/start.md

 ### Export

 We could have got here quicker if we had the mapping already in turtle.
-Fortunately, now here we have them.
+Fortunately, now we have it.

 To export them,
 right-click on the document in the logical view (or in the empty space of the document editor)